icons8/lunacy-docs/docs/libraries.md

 ### Custom UI kits

 You can create your own kits and save them for further use or share them with other people.
-For this, you should convert the components (UI elements, colors, typography) that you are going to reuse into symbols, layer and text styles, accordingly.
+For this, you should convert the components (UI elements, colors, typography) that you are going to reuse into components, layer and text styles, accordingly.

 Also, you can add any other UI kits that you might find on the Internet or get from your team.
-The only requirement is that those *must* be .sketch files and they *must* include symbols.
+The only requirement is that those *must* be .sketch files and they *must* include components.

 To add a custom UI kit to the library: